Kano (city): 21st century

 In January 2012, a series of bomb attacks killed up to 162 people.
 Four police stations, the State Security Service headquarters, passport offices and immigration centres were attacked.
 Jihadist insurgents Boko Haram claimed responsibility.
 After the bombings, Kano was placed under curfew.
 The Boko Haram insurgency continued with mass murders in March 2013, November 2014 and February 2015.

 On 6 June 2014, Emir Ado Bayero who reigned as Emir of Kano for over five decades died, and a succession crisis loomed amongst the royal family.
 On 8 June 2014, Sanusi Lamido Sanusi a grandson of former Emir Muhammadu Sanusi I emerged as the new Emir of Kano.
 His accession led to widespread protests from supporters of Sanusi Ado Bayero the Chiroman Kano (Crown Prince) and son of the late Emir Ado Bayero, with allegations that Governor Rabiu Kwankwaso interfered with the king-making process.

 In 2019, Governor Abdullahi Umar Ganduje balkanized the traditional Kano Emirate into four new emirates; Bichi, Rano, Gaya and Karaye.
 This unprecedented move was criticized by elders.
 According to the law, out of the 44 local government areas in the state, Sanusi as Emir of Kano will preside over just 10 local government areas; with the remainder carved up amongst the new emirates.
 On 9 March 2020, Sanusi was dethroned by Governor Abdullahi Ganduje.
 The emir was immediately moved to detention under heavy security escort to an apartment in awe, Nasarawa state.
 It took the intervention of the federal high court in Abuja to order his release from detention in Nasarawa.

+Culture and landmarks

+The core history of Kano contains several notable cultural and architectural landmarks, including the Gidan Makama Museum Kano, the Gidan Rumfa, Dala Hill, Kano Emirate Council, Kurmi Market, the Great Mosque of Kano, and the surviving portions of the Ancient Kano City Walls, and corresponding Gates of Hausa kingdoms.
+The Kofar Mata Dye Pits and the Groundnut pyramids are among the city's most famous traditional craft sites and are widely recognized in both historical and recent literature as important symbols of Kano's textile heritage.

+Legacy

+Kano occupies a central place in the history of Hausaland, northern Nigeria, Sahelian kingdoms, and trans-Saharan trade.
+Its long association with trade, urban state formation, Islamic scholarship, fortified architecture, and craft production has made it one of the most studied cities in West African history.
+Modern scholarship generally treats Kano not simply as a colonial conquest site, but as a major precolonial and colonial-era commercial metropolis whose influence extended far beyond present-day northern Nigeria.